macguirerintoul/v4.macguire.me/content/projects/roar.md

 import Showcase from '~/components/Showcase'

+## Highlights

+- reduced 750 hours of labour per year, freeing up staff to work on more meaningful projects
+- learned Laravel and brushed up on my React skills

 ## Contribution

 As the sole member of my team working on the project, I was responsible for user experience design, interface design, project management, and full-stack development.
 I regularly met with users and stakeholders to ensure the project was usable and fulfilled requirements, and balanced business needs and user experience.